Apologies, but no results were found.

 Director, Undergraduate Programs

 Graduate student supervisor

-Mathematics Education; Problem Solving; Critical Thinking; Teaching and Learning; Assessment; Mentoring and Reciprocal Learning Teams.
+Mathematics Education; Mathematical Growth Mindset; Problem Solving; Teaching and Learning; Assessment; Mentoring

 Dr. Klassen obtained both her Bachelor of Education and Master of Arts degrees in Mathematics Education from the University of British Columbia.
 Wendy completed her PhD in curriculum at the University of Toronto.

 Dr. Klassen has teaching experience in the K-12 school system, colleges, and universities in British Columbia, Saskatchewan, Ontario and Nunavut.
 Wendy was nominated for an award of excellence in teaching.Currently, She teaches courses in

 - teaching and learning, assessment, and mentoring at the Post Baccalaureate and Masters levels

 Concurrently, Dr. Klassen supervises many students in their practicum experiences both locally in the Okanagan Valley and internationally in Australia and Mexico.